AllenInstitute/PeakRankR/README.md

 				TRUE,
 				c(1,1,1)))
 ```
-Replace the string in "" with the right values
+Replace the string  with the right values